FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Related axes:** Always: xtra xopq.
 Sometimes: yopq ytos ytus

-**Similar axes:**
+**Similar axes:** wdth

 **Additional information:** This value range starts at 0 because if width is zero, counterforms are all closed in; if the XTRA value is negative, that doesn't matter in the blended axes.

-**Conventionality benefits:** Users, font vendors and software developers will benefit from the consistent naming of these parametric axes in the development of more expansive design spaces, improvement of underlining typography, and programatic typographic enhancements.
+**Conventionality benefits:** A secondary benefit is that it encourages people to reason about their typography in per-mille measurements, a conventionality benefit.

-**Interoperability benefits:**
+**Interoperability benefits:** The primary benefit of this axis is that is makes optical width more consistent, compared to the existing wght axis, and this is especially important when switching between families – thus an interop benefit.

 ## Proposed Axis: `pwht`